The Failure to Do Due Diligence on the Second EB-5 Loan Looms

 “It must have been known for some time that there weren't going to be buildings appearing above the railyard in time to start generating income that could be used to take out the EB-5 investors with some permanent financing," observed AY CDC Director Gib Veconi, referencing an expected exit strategy that would help repay the loans.

-"In our search for clarity on this," responded ESD executive Joel Kolkmann said, "we had we did not come across anything."
+"In our search for clarity on this," responded ESD executive Joel Kolkmann said, "we did not come across anything."
 That should’ve been indicated in the annual reports.

 That’s part of the challenge faced by an array of new executives—Kolkmann, Arden Sokolow, and Anna Pycior—who are the state’s public interface on the project today, but have brief tenures and have encountered, apparently, a limited paper trail.
 That means a lack of institutional memory.